realA10001986/Flux-Capacitor/README.md

 - MP_SHUFFLE_ON: Enables shuffle mode in [Music Player](#the-music-player)
 - MP_SHUFFLE_OFF: Disables shuffle mode in [Music Player](#the-music-player)
 - MP_FOLDER_x: x being 0-9, set folder number for [Music Player](#the-music-player)
+- USER1, USER2: User commands, see below
+- PLAYKEY_x: Play keyX.mp3 (from SD card), X being in the range from 1 to 9.
+- STOPKEY: Stop playback of keyX file.
+Does nothing if no keyX file is currently played back.
+- INJECT_x: See below.

+#### USER1, USER2

-Additionally, the FC features two user chase-LED-signals that can be triggered by commands USER1 and USER2.
+The FC features two user chase-LED-signals that can be triggered by commands USER1 and USER2.
 These signals can be accompanied by sound, if "user1.mp3" and/or "user2.mp3" are present on the SD card.
 This can be used freely, like for HA-integrated doorbells, actuators, etc.

+#### The INJECT_x command

+This command allows remote control of the FC through HA/MQTT in the same way as through the TCD keypad by injecting commands into the FC's command queue (hence the name).
+Commands are listed [here](#tcd-remote-command-reference); nearly all are supported.
+For example:

+To set volume level to 10 (3310), issue the following command: **INJECT_3310**

+To play "key2.mp3" (3502), issue **INJECT_3502**

+To select the 'music1' folder (3051), issue **INJECT_3051**

 ### Receive commands from Time Circuits Display